himanshu864/DevObs/Artificial Intelligence.md

 - Gathering expertise for use in expert systems, organizing it into structured formats like IF-THEN rules.
 - Also refers to absorbing information into memory (knowledge base) and focusing on effective retrieval.
-- Gather informations via Introspection, Observation, Induction, Protocol analysis, Prototyping, Interviewing.
+- Gather information via Introspection, Observation, Induction, Protocol analysis, Prototyping, Interviewing.

 **Procedure**